Inventrom/bolt-api-go/README.md

 # Testing

-To perform a unit test follow these instructions.
+To perform a unit test and functionality test follow these instructions.

+1. Navigate to **YOUR_GO_PATH/src/github.com/Inventrom/bolt-api-go/**

-1. Setup your Bolt according to the instructions provided in the **test_configurations.txt** file provided under the **/src** directory.
+2. Now setup your hardware according to the instructions provided in the **hardware_config.txt**

-2. Make sure that your Bolt device is connected to the Bolt Cloud.
+3. Make sure that your Bolt device is connected to the Bolt Cloud.

-3. Navigate to your package folder, **<YOUR-GOPATH>/boltiot**, there is a test file in there named **bolt_test.go**
+3. Navigate inside the **boltiot/** folder.

 4. Open up your terminal in this location and run the following command `go test`

 # Contributing

 Your contributions are always welcome!
 Please refer to the contribution guidelines.

 ## Guidelines
 * Fork the repository on GitHub.
 * First checkout to dev branch.
 * Create a feature branch only when you are working on a new feature.
 * Write a test which shows that the bug was fixed or that the feature works as expected.
 * Never work on master branch
 * Send a pull request and wait until it gets merged and published. :)